 - User Interfaces embed analytical insights into business processes.

-- Business user get transactional and integrated analytical content via work centers.
+- Business users get transactional and integrated analytical content via work centers.

 - Access rights to transactional and analytical data are managed consistently via assignment to work centers.